-Following the success of the Annual Learning and Teaching Conference, the Learning and Teaching Development Unit has developed a Seminar Series - to inspire and inform staff throughout the year.
+Following the success of the Annual Learning and Teaching Conference, the Quality Enhancement Directorate has developed a number of 'QED Talks' and a Seminar Series - to inspire and inform staff throughout the year.

 In these monthly short and snappy lunchtime sessions, colleagues will introduce a focussed element of learning and teaching.
 There will be case studies to spice up your practice, think-pieces, and controversial & contemporary topics to explore.
 Forget TED talks, QED talks will spark your teaching imagination!
 No booking is required for these events - and feel free to bring your lunch!

 Due to the current situation, the next QED TALK scheduled for 18th March, 12.15 - 1pm, in the Heart Space, CSAD has been postposed.
 A new date will be published soon.
 Leanne Freeman will be presenting 'Gender in academia and the Women's Network'.
 In this QED Talk, Leanne will explore how her personal identity as a feminist underpins and drives her academic work.

 No need to book - see you there!